18-RAJAT/Spring-Adapter-Integration-Design/README.md

 # Adapter Design Pattern with Spring Boot

 ## Overview
 This project demonstrates the **Adapter Design Pattern** using a Spring Boot application.
-The example focuses on integrating multiple payment gateways (e.g., PayPal, Stripe, Razorpay, Google Pay) through a unified adapter, making the application more maintainable, scalable, and adaptable to future changes.
+The example focuses on integrating multiple payment gateways (e.g., PayPal, Stripe, Razorpay, Google Pay) through a unified adapter, making the application more maintainable, scalable and adaptable to future changes.

 ## Key Features
 - **Unified Integration**: A single adapter interface to interact with multiple payment gateways